ArkS0001/CloudSim-QWhale-SARSAWhale-Hybrid-Optimization/README.md

         Honey Bee Optimization Algorithm
         Artificial Ant Colony Optimization Algorithm

-#Next, we can see about the software requirements for simulating the cloud computing project in Cloudsim.
-Under these requirements, we can model and simulate any kind of cloud #applications.
+# Next, we can see about the software requirements for simulating the cloud computing project in Cloudsim.
+Under these requirements, we can model and simulate any kind of cloudapplications.
-##Requirements for CloudSim Projects
+## Requirements for CloudSim Projects

     Integrated Development Environment (IDE)
         Java Development Kit (JDK)